RaviTejaKomma/my_tour_of_go/README.md

 	fmt.Println("Hello Go, I am here.")
 }
 ```
-- Go back to the hello_world folder in the terminal,  and type following command.
+- Go back to the hello_world folder in the terminal,  and type the following command.
   - go run hello.go
 - The proper output would be:
   - Hello Go, I am here.